cjriches/simulatron/simulatron/docs/instruction-set.md

 `POP register`: Copy the top of the stack into the given register and then increment the stack pointer by the appropriate amount.

 `BLOCKCOPY length destination source`: Copy `length` bytes from the source memory address to the destination memory address.

+`BLOCKSET length destination value`: Set `length` bytes to the given value, starting at the destination memory address.

 Note that PUSH and POP will use KSPR if in kernel mode, and USPR if in user mode.